 How do I start writing a eulogy for my friend?

-What should I focus on in the eulogy?
+What should I avoid saying in a eulogy?